Kids safely training BJJ

 We explain the rules

-We explain personal space, safe contact, partner respect, and how beginners are protected.
+We explain personal space, safe contact, partner respect, and how we protect beginners.

 We show tapping